Saving money for a much-needed vacation doesn’t have to feel like torture with these life hacks to save money.

 Brain training will require you to calm your mind, focus on your goals, make small changes, get a yucky feeling about unnecessary spending and celebrate the little wins.

-Use science-based cognitive tricks to save money for your next epic vacation.
+Use these science-based life hacks and cognitive tricks to save money for your next epic vacation.

-What’s your favorite hack to trick your brain into being rewarded by saving money for a vacation?
+What’s your favorite life hack to save money?
+How do you use mind hacks to trick your brain into being rewarded by saving money for a vacation?

 Learn more about our family adventures!